 HUD-assisted and HUD-insured housing account for a large segment of all of housing opportunities.
 Thanks to this rule, it is now illegal in that housing market to discriminate against our families because of who we are.
 The rule also prohibits all lenders offering FHA-insured mortgages from considering sexual orientation or gender identity in determining a borrower’s eligibility.
 FHA-insured mortgages represent a very large share—between 40% and 50% of the mortgage market.

-NCLR is proud to have worked closely with HUD on a series of policy changes that target and address housing discrimination against LGBT people.
+NCLR is proud to have worked closely with HUD on a series of policy changes that target and address housing discrimination against LGBTQ people.

 In another historic move later that year, HUD announced that it interprets the Fair Housing Act’s prohibition against discrimination based on sex to protect transgender and gender nonconforming people.
 In September 2010, NCLR co-hosted a webinar with HUD that educated HUD staff and housing providers on their new obligations under this guidance.

-In December, NCLR partnered with HUD and the U.S. Department of Health and Human Services’ Administration on Aging to hold the first-ever national summit examining housing issues for LGBT elders.
-The day-long event provided a forum for attendees to discuss ideas and policy proposals to support housing and long-term care designed for LGBT elders.
+In December, NCLR partnered with HUD and the U.S. Department of Health and Human Services’ Administration on Aging to hold the first-ever national summit examining housing issues for LGBTQ elders.
+The day-long event provided a forum for attendees to discuss ideas and policy proposals to support housing and long-term care designed for LGBTQ elders.

-This new rule will increase access to essential housing services and programs, making it easier for LGBT families to secure home loans, and keep more LGBT people in safe and affordable housing.
+This new rule will increase access to essential housing services and programs, making it easier for LGBTQ families to secure home loans, and keep more LGBTQ people in safe and affordable housing.

 It will literally save lives.